See what Biden said about the infrastructure vote - KRDO

 See what Biden said about the infrastructure vote

-The vote comes after negotiators announced a deal earlier this week.
-Over half of the bill — $550 billion — is new federal funding.
-It invests $73 billion to rebuild the electric grid, $66 billion in passenger and freight rail, $65 billion to expand broadband Internet access, $55 billion for water infrastructure, $40 billion to fix bridges, $39 billion to modernize public transit like buses and $7.5 billion to create the first federal network of charging stations for electric vehicles.
+Last week, negotiators announced they had reached a deal that includes $550 billion in new federal investments in America’s infrastructure over five years.
+According to a 57-page summary of the plan’s elements obtained by CNN, it includes investing $110 billion for roads, bridges and major infrastructure projects, $39 billion to modernize public transit like buses and improve accessibility for the elderly and the disabled and a $65 billion investment in improving broadband internet access.
+It also provides $73 billion for improvement of the nation’s power structure.

-The effort to pass the bipartisan deal is one part of a dual track strategy from Democrats as they simultaneously push forward on a second and far more sweeping effort to enact major pieces of Biden’s agenda through the budget reconciliation process, which will allow them to enact legislation with only Democratic votes.
+The effort to pass the bipartisan deal is one part of Democrats’ dual-track strategy as they simultaneously push forward on a second and far more sweeping effort to enact major pieces of Biden’s agenda through the budget reconciliation process, which will allow them to enact legislation with only Democratic votes.

-The first step in passing that larger bill will be for the Senate to adopt a budget resolution.
+On Friday, Senators voted 66-28 on a motion to proceed on the bipartisan effort, with 16 Republican senators voting with Senate Democrats in favor — a vote that will open up the legislative package to potential changes through the amendment process.

-Schumer said on Friday that they remain “on track” to pass both a bipartisan infrastructure bill and a budget resolution before the August recess.
+Senate Majority Leader Chuck Schumer said Saturday evening that the bipartisan infrastructure group was still finalizing legislative text of the bill and that they’d remain in session on Sunday “so they can bring this to a conclusion.”

 The-CNN-Wire